 Dark moody shot of a grilled ground venison burger with crisped bacon and shallots on top.

-There are a few steps to cooking juicy venison burgers, but the good news is that some of it can be made ahead of time.
-Scroll down to see my tips about how to prep these burgers up to a few days ahead and make them just like beef burgers – or better.
-But because ground deer meat doesn’t have much fat, we have a few tricks beef this up and make a truly delectable burger.
+There are a few steps to cooking juicy venison burgers, but the good news is that some things can be made ahead of time.
+Scroll down to see our tips about how to prep these burgers up to a few days ahead and make them just like beef burgers—or better.
+Because ground deer meat doesn’t have much fat, we have a few tricks to beef this up and make a truly delectable burger.

 • Combine the ground venison, egg yolk, Worcestershire sauce, and salt in a large bowl.
 Gently mix to combine.